FruitbatM/trail-run-adventures/TESTING.md

 > As a potential customer I want the ability gain understanding of the website's purpose from the home page so that I can decide will I continue browsing the site.

 **Description:**
-Verify that the website's purpose is clear when a user navigates to the sites homepage.
+Verify that the website's purpose is clear when a user navigates to the websie homepage.

 **Steps:**
 1. Open internet browser of choice.
 2. Navigate to [TRΛIL RUN ΛDVENTURES](https://trail-run-adventures.herokuapp.com/).
-3. Read the headline and subheadline on the hero image.
+3. Read the headline and sub headline on the hero image.
-3. Strategically placed headline and subheadline indicate to the user what is the website's purpose.
+3. Strategically placed headline and sub headline indicate to the user what is the website's purpose.
 4. Scroll to the content beneath the website's hero image and read the main heading and paragraph.

 **Expected Result**
-- Strategically placed headline and subheadline on the hero image indicate to the user what is the website's purpose.
+- Strategically placed headline and sub headline on the hero image indicate to the user what is the website's purpose.
 - A first section on the home page explains in more detail the website's purpose.

 **Actual Result:**
-- Strategically placed headline and subheadline on the hero image indicate to the user what is the website's purpose.
+- Strategically placed headline and sub headline on the hero image indicate to the user what is the website's purpose.
 - A first section on the home page explains in more detail the website's purpose.

 **Pass/Fail:**